-- 1. Providers may be categorized in up to three groups: hospitals, Medical School Physician Practices, and FQHCs/RHCs.
+- f.
+For the purposes of this STC, allowed UC cost follows the definitions described in STC 66 below. - 66.
+Low Income Pool Permissible Expenditures.
+Funds from the LIP may be used for health care costs (medical care costs or premiums) that would be within the definition of medical assistance in Section 1905(a) of the Act. - a.
+These health care costs may be incurred by the state or by providers to furnish uncompensated medical care as charity care for low-income individuals who are uninsured.
+The costs must be incurred pursuant to a charity care program that adheres to the principles of the HFMA. - i.
+Providers may be categorized in up to four groups: hospitals, Medical School Physician Practices, FQHCs/RHCs, and Community Behavioral Health Providers.
 Each group may be divided into up to five tiered subgroups, any of which may be based on ownership, UC Ratio, or ownership and UC Ratio.
 UC Ratio is defined as the amount of a provider's uncompensated uninsured charity care costs (defined in (a) above), expressed as a percentage of its privately insured patient care costs.
 To define subgroups by UC Ratio, providers must be ranked based on their relative UC Ratios, and may be formed into subgroups based on contiguous ranges of UC Ratios.
-Hospital ownership subgroups may consist of one or more of the following categories: local government, state government, or private and may be grouped by the hospital's publically owned, statutory teaching, and freestanding children's hospital status.
-For each DY, up to \$50,000,000 of the capped annual allotment of the LIP may be apportioned to FQHCs/RHCs. - 2.
-All providers that must receive some amount of payment (following (1) above) must be paid the same percentage of their charity care cost within each subgroup. - 3.
-Within each group and ownership subgroup, providers in tiers with a lower range of UC Ratios cannot be paid a greater share of their charity care cost than providers in tiers with higher UC Ratios. - 4.
-Determination of (1) through (3) may be effectuated using hospital-specific cost data for the DY for which payments are being allocated, or for a prior year not more than three years prior to that DY. - 65.
+Hospital ownership subgroups may consist of one or more of the following categories: local government, state government, or private and may be grouped by the hospital's publically owned, statutory teaching, freestanding children's, and Regional Perinatal Intensive Care Center hospital status.
+For each DY, up to \$50,000,000 of the capped annual allotment of the LIP may be apportioned to FQHCs/RHCs. - ii.
+All providers that must receive some amount of payment (following (1) above) must be paid the same percentage of their charity care cost within each subgroup. - iii.
+Within each group and ownership subgroup, providers in tiers with a lower range of UC Ratios cannot be paid a greater share of their charity care cost than providers in tiers with higher UC Ratios. - iv.
+Determination of (1) through (3) may be effectuated using hospital-specific cost data for the DY for which payments are being allocated, or for a prior year not more than three years prior to that DY. - 67.
 Low Income Pool Permissible Hospital Expenditures.
 Hospital cost expenditures from the LIP will be paid up to cost and are further defined in the RFMD utilizing methodologies from the CMS-2552 cost report plus mutually agreed upon additional costs that will be defined in the RFMD.
-The state shall not receive FFP for Medicaid and LIP payments to hospitals in excess of cost. - 66.
+The state shall not receive FFP for Medicaid and LIP payments to hospitals in excess of cost. - 68.
 Low Income Pool Permissible Non-Hospital-Based Expenditures.
-To ensure services are paid up to or at cost, the RFMD defines the cost reporting strategies required to support non-hospital based LIP expenditures. - 67.
-Permissible Sources of Funding Criteria.
+To ensure services are paid up to or at cost, the RFMD defines the cost reporting strategies required to support nonhospital based LIP expenditures.

+69. Permissible Sources of Funding Criteria.
 Sources of non-federal funding must be compliant with section 1903(w) of the Act and applicable regulations.
 Federal funds received from other federal programs (unless expressly authorized by federal statute to be used for matching purposes) shall be impermissible as sources of non-federal funding.

-XIV.
+XV.
 LOW INCOME POOL PROVIDER PARTICIPATION REQUIREMENTS AND DELIVERABLES